Skip to main content

 cat /sys/devices/system/cpu/cpu*/cpuidle/state*/usage

-# 4. Check for unnecessary activity
+# 4. Check for unnecessary background activity (timer storms, polling)

 sudo perf record -g -a sleep 10